Changsha Hunan, China Travel Guide

 Major public holidays can heavily affect travel and services.

 During "Golden Weeks," plan travel and bookings well ahead.
-Some services might operate on limited schedules.
+Certain services could operate on limited schedules.

 A simple "Nǐ hǎo" (你好 - hello) works.